uwegeercken/datagenerator2/README.md

 Some of the generators allow to specify one or multiple transformations.
 They are applied after a value is generated.
 When one or more parameters are listed for a transformation, these need to be specified in the data configuration yaml file.
 Find below a list of transformations for the individual generator types.
 If an error occurs during transformation, then the original value passed to the transformation will be returned instead of the transformed one.

+The transformations toLong, toBoolean and toDouble allow to convert a value to a different type.
+These transformations need to be defined as the last transformation for a given field in the configuration.

 ### Random Strings
 This type of generator (type=randomstring) generates purely random text.
 The options in the yaml configuration file allow to specify the range of characters to be used for constructing the random text.
 Additional options allow to specify the minimum and maximum length.
 Setting minLength=maxLength will create a constant length string.